 The medical dictation software for both Macs and PCs

 Importantly, Conveyor also doesn’t include what you don’t need.
-That means no complicated installation process, required training videos, and no massive list of options and customizations that require an IT team to set up.
+You can get started with Conveyor immediately with no complicated installation process, no required training videos, and no massive list of options and customizations that require an IT team to set up.